hopplajs/hoppla/README.md

   }

   // Files and folders matching these globs will not be copied to the destination
+  // Keep in mind: this gets checked before the files will be renamed (in case there is a hopplaconfig fileName).
+  // Think it like this: if you have an excluded file, its hopplaconfig is ignored too!
   excludeGlobs: [ '**/tmp', 'TODOS.md' ]

   // Files matching these globs will not be parsed with EJS